minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   (here: 114: 406 /435, 115: 397/ 435, and 116: 408/435) ?

 \
-*data preconditions*
-- uses cross-sectional panel data (panel data erhoben multiple times, like ts.) → only works w/ similar bills
-- votes in 1991 and 1998
-- contributions in 1991-1992 and 1995-1996
-- use contributions from 1991-92 as a base year, since no prior legislation done.
-  1991-1992 contributions taken either as reward of vote in 1991 or as punishment
-- but… maybe timing or “rewarding” or “punishing” contributions are not momentary, so also take 1989-1990 and 1995-1996 and 1991-1992 to 1997-1998 into account → how ??

 == Methane Pollution Safeguard Votes
 *why this topic?*
 - fossil fuel industry as a significant contributor of campaign contributions